 While best known for their business cards, Vistaprint offers an expansive variety of flyers, brochure, postcards, letters and other mailers that you can design and ship to your door.
 Not only do they offer paper products, Vistaprint offers a selection of promotion items to brand as well, ranging from magnets to mousepads.
-So, for the creative real estate professionals looking to send something a little more memorable than a flyer or brochure, explore Vistaprint’s array of options.

 Like Canva, Easil is another DIY design tool that leverages drag-and-drop tools to create marketing mailers.
 From brochures to letterhead, Easil has thousands of professional designed templates to choose from when designing your direct mail marketing piece.
 Easil also offers three plans: Basic, which is free, Plus for $7.50/month, or Edge for $59/month.

-If designing yourself without a platform, make sure you don’t forget to leave room for the address label, and check with your mail house to see what size labels they use to leave space open in your design.
+If designing yourself without a platform, don’t forget to leave room for the address label, and check with your mail house to see what size labels they use to leave space open in your design.
 If you would rather have a more advanced or personalized design, it might make sense to hire someone (marketer or virtual assistant) to create for you.

 Just as an eye-catching design is important to the success of a print campaign, it is important that the messaging you use motivates action in potential clients, and inspire them to engage with the material.

-This messaging can be thought about in terms of the goal that you have already identified.
-Are you nurturing old clients, increasing awareness or are you attempting to market a specific deal?
 The type of mailer you use will say a lot about what kind of message you are trying to send.
 If you are targeting a high-profile client for an expensive deal – perhaps a mailer isn’t the way to go, and it would benefit you much more if you made direct contact.
 In real estate, it is important to create personal connections.